 What are you waiting for?
 If Alaska has been on your list but you’re not crazy about the idea of sailing around with thousands of your new best friends, then we may have just provided you with the answer you’ve been looking for.

 Speaking from the heart, we’ve become fans for life.
-The adventures that UnCruise have to offer in Alaska, and probably any of their other destinations for that matter, are about the destination and every single person involved with that company is passionate about what they do and what the company stands for.
+The adventures that UnCruise has to offer in Alaska, and probably any of their other destinations for that matter, are about the destination and every single person involved with that company is passionate about what they do and what the company stands for.
 Without a doubt, we’ll be on another UnCruise in the future.

 Hot Tip: Be sure to plan a few extra days in Juneau on either side of your UnCruise adventure.
 The city has so much to offer and some amazing and classic Alaska experiences you shouldn’t miss.